Compression Sock Size Guide

 The Healthiest Tights

 If you're in between sizes, take into consideration your body type and what you are generally most comfortable in.
 Do you find that you often size up in shoes or pants?
 Do you have wide feet or narrow?
 Do you like a really tight fit for the feeling of support?
+For more clarity, check out this video.

 Don't forget we do offer postage-paid free returns & exchanges - so if the first size you try isn't a perfect fit, we'll happily help you find one that does.